stassius/StableHoudini/README.md

 # Stable Diffusion Houdini Toolset

-Works with Houdini 19.5 and 20 with Python 3.9.
+Works with Houdini 19.5, 20 and 20.5 with Python 3.9.

-*Tested with Automatic1111 and ControlNet version as of 17.05.2024 (May 2024).
+*Tested with Automatic1111 and ControlNet version as of 14.07.2024 (July 2024).
 Please, update both ControlNet and Stable Houdini to avoid compatibility errors.*

 Developed by Stanislav Demchenko (stassius) for EVR Systems.